ghas-lab-templates/exercises/module-3.md

     </details>

-5. Raise a pull request to the `main` branch.
+5. Create a pull request to the `main` branch.
 Wait for the scans to complete and you should see a CodeQL javascript alert in your pull request.
 Oh no!
-There is a vulnerability in our vulnerability!
-Lucky we have autofix.
-Review the fix generated by autofix and if satisfied with it accept it.
+There is a vulnerability in our sanitization!
+Luckily we have Copilot Autofix.
+Review the fix generated by Autofix, and if satisfied with it, accept it.
+This will retrigger a CodeQL scan and the alert should be resolved.

+> [!IMPORTANT]
+> Don't merge the pull request just yet, we will add to it in the next lab.

 ## Lab 4 - Autofix on Open Alerts

 #### Objective
-In this lab, we will address two CodeQL alerts related to SQL Injection vulnerabilities in our Go code.
+In this lab, we will address two CodeQL alerts related to SQL injection vulnerabilities in our Go code.

 #### Steps

+1. Navigate to the `Security` tab in the `mona-gallery` repository.
+2. Use the `Rule` filter and select `Database query built from user-controlled sources`.
-1. Navigate to each SQL Injection alert and click  the `Generate Fix` button
+3. Navigate to each SQL injection alert and click  the `Generate fix` button
-2. Once the fix is generated, carefully rgit steview it to ensure accuracy.
-AI-generated suggestions can vary, so verifying each proposed solution is crucial
+4. Once the fix is generated, carefully review it to ensure accuracy.
+AI-generated suggestions can vary, so verifying each proposed solution is crucial.
-3. Click the dropdown arrow on the green `Commit to new branch` button and select `Commit to branch`.
+5. Click the dropdown arrow on the green `Commit to new branch` button and select `Commit to branch`.
-4. Choose the `sql-injection-fix` branch from the dropdown options, and select `Open a new pull request`.
+6. Choose the `sql-injection-fix` branch from the dropdown options, and select `Open a pull request`.
 This will append your changes to the existing PR.

 Proceed with these steps until both alerts are resolved.